Chapter 9: The Story of Liberation

 As we are also the product of this relative interaction between space and time, the whole world-stuff being that, there is nothing permanently existing anywhere—neither our body, nor the world of nature, nor the sun, moon and stars.
 The whole thing is a mysterious performance, something like a magical performance, projected by an indescribable phenomenon we poorly call space-time.
 It is a poor description because we have no way of saying anything more than that.

 This subject, which is so intriguing to any mind, has been discussed in detail in the ancient philosophical text called the Yoga Vasishtha.
 The intention of the writer of the Yoga Vasishtha is that scientific arguments will lead us nowhere.
-We have already heard the conclusion of philosophical arguments that we can do nothing, that we are slaves under the pressure of the operation of space and time.
+We have already seen the consequence of philosophical arguments which conclude that we can do nothing as we are slaves under the pressure of the operation of space and time.
 But this is not so.
 How is it not so?

 Shocked to the core, weeping, striking her breast with grief, the queen went inside her room and burst forth in agony, deeply praying to the goddess of learning, Saraswati.
 Many days passed in the queen's great austere prayer to have a blessing from the goddess of knowledge.